 1. Sourcing and Outreach

+The Angel Investment in HealthTech process starts with sourcing deals through networks and referrals.
 Most HealthTech angels source deals through networks, demo days, or referrals.
 Founders should research and target angels with relevant backgrounds and interests.

 2. Pitching and Initial Screening

 Angels expect a concise, data-driven pitch deck.
 Highlight the problem, solution, market size, traction, team, business model, and funding needs.
-For a step-by-step approach, see How to Secure Funding for Healthcare Startups: A Step-by-Step Guide.

 3. Due Diligence

 Expect questions on clinical validation, regulatory strategy, go-to-market plans, and financial projections.
-Angels may consult their own networks—doctors, payers, or technologists—for feedback.
+Angels may consult their own networks—doctors, payers, or technologists, for feedback.

 4. Negotiation and Terms